Kyriosity/read-write/README+/.net/README+/cs-malpractice.md

 } catch (Exception) { success = false; } // out of memory, disk error ? sweep it under the carpet!
 ```

-It's obvious and most of us won't code such a trap.
-But what about its minor siblings as here:
+But what about its minor siblings, as here:

 ```csharp
 var firstName = "X Æ A-12";